dinote/OpenS-Asynchronous-Android-HttpRequest/README.md

 Features
 -----
++ A new mechanism to use the callbacks now they can be used on HttpRequest class
 + **Asynchronous** http request invoked **outside the UI thread**
 + Handle the **response in plain methods** (no anonymous callbacks)
 + Transparent **in memory, to file, or multi-level caching**